 There is a growing number of builders putting these planes together, and two already flying.
 Networking with other builders is a good thing.
 The TR forum also has some good information.
 Your local EAA folks, especially those with RV building experience, are helpful

 And finally, if you’re still confused, we’re only a phone call or email away.

 A: OK, NOW we can begin to address that question.
 Please keep reading.
 Prices are subject to change.

 Finishing kits these are fully available.
-We have ALL of the necessary fiberglass spinners, wingtips, cowlings, and other fairings.
+We have ALL of the necessary fiberglass parts, wingtips, cowlings, and other fairings.
 We even have a new round inlet cowling available.
 Canopy kits for slider and flopper are available.
 Sliders are about $3800 and floppers about half that.
 Other fiberglass parts are roughly the same price as competitors so I won’t list them all here.
 Many are listed in the SHOP page.

 And two final comments.
 Thanks for reading this far.
 It is greatly appreciated.
 If you’re seriously thinking about ordering any of the kits talked about above, send Vince an email at email@example.com or contact us by phone, or even by snail mail.
 We’ll need a shipping address, and I’m pretty sure that most guys will want to talk to us directly.
 We’ll send you plenty of phone numbers in our emails.
 We’re actually really easy to get in touch with.